jasonscholefield/jade-email-blueprints/README.md

 Head to `http://localhost:8000/` to view your generated html files.

 Open up your text editor and start editing files in `src/`.
 This is where all jade, scss and image files can be found.

----
-#### Credits
-This is an iteration of https://github.com/EightMedia/eightmailboilerplate.